apache/celeborn/docs/quota_management.md

 ### Database Store Backend
 Database Store Backend will read [quota configuration](#Quota) from user specified database.
-For how to use DataBase store backend can refer to dynamic config service document.
+For how to use Database store backend can refer to dynamic config service document.